My Summer Story: Production

-Shepherd had begun work on the film in 1989, after wrapping up production on the television film Ollie Hopnoodle's Haven of Bliss.
+Jean Shepherd had begun work on the film in 1989, after wrapping up production on the television film Ollie Hopnoodle's Haven of Bliss.
 He admitted making the sequel mainly as a money-making enterprise; when he saw the amount of royalties he was making off telecasts and re-releases of A Christmas Story compared to his television productions, he walked away from television and vowed to work almost exclusively on films.
-Because the cast of A Christmas Story had aged to the point where they no longer fit their roles, it was entirely recast, with the exception of Tedde Moore, who returns as Ralphie's teacher, Miss Shields.
+Because the cast of A Christmas Story had aged to the point where they no longer fit their roles, it was entirely recast, with the exception of Tedde Moore, who returns as Ralphie Parker (Kieran Culkin)'s teacher, Miss Shields.

 Reception

 The film received mixed reviews.
-Entertainment Weekly gave it a B+, noting that the film "improves on A Christmas Story, with better pacing and better-defined characters, but found Shepherd's narration to be "oh-so-drolly exaggerated — and therefore condescending".
+Entertainment Weekly gave it a B+, noting that the film improves on A Christmas Story, with better pacing and better-defined characters, but found Shepherd's narration to be "oh-so-drolly exaggerated" and "condescending".
 Robert Butler at The Kansas City Star called it "a sequel worth seeing" which revisits the humor of the original.

-Upon the release of the film on DVD in 2006, DVDtalk wrote "if you squint just right, My Summer Story is actually reasonably good", while criticizing the casting, but praising Shepherd's narration as "easily the film's saving grace".
-Christopher Null at MovieCritic.com referred to the film as a "lackluster sequel" with "little of the same charm" as A Christmas Story, and "not funny, really".
-A 2011 summary of best and worst movies filmed in Cleveland called the film a "dog", which "features none of the original cast -- and none of the original heart".
+Upon the release of the film on DVD in 2006, DVD Talk wrote that "My Summer Story is reasonably good", while criticizing the casting, but praising Shepherd's narration as "the film's saving grace".
+Christopher Null at MovieCritic.com referred to the film as a "lackluster sequel" with "little of the same charm" as A Christmas Story, and not "funny".
+A 2011 summary of best and worst movies filmed in Cleveland called the film a "dog", which "features none of the original cast" and "none of the original heart".

-Released in very few theaters, the film grossed under $71,000.
+Released in few theaters, the film grossed under $71,000.